 In the following days, as far as I could ascertain, none of the media, local or national, reported anything of Mr Spellar's visit to Waddington other than the Red Arrows and Scampton elements.
 The phrase "My announcement is very good news for the RAF and very good news for Lincolnshire" was repeated frequently.
 Many vox pops were recorded in and around Lincoln and used on local radio and television and in the local, regional and some national newspapers.
 Every single comment that I heard from members of the public was favourable.
 Amongst the vox pops reported in the Echo was one from a councillor of the West Lindsey District Council who lived near Scampton.
 He stated: "I am delighted that the Red Arrows are coming back here and the base will be functioning as it should.
 The whole area felt the blow of closure and this will give it the lift we've long been waiting for.
 I know that everyone has missed the Red Arrows."

 Above: Late morning 11 August 1999 at Exeter Airport as the Total Eclipse of the Sun became total.
 This image was taken for me on my new digital camera.
 (I had to stay behind at Cranwell where the eclipse was not quite total.)
-Shortly after this, the Reds carried out a planned public display at Exeter.
+As soon as the Sun returned, the Reds carried out a planned public display at Exeter.

 There was a lot of frantic work in the following months.
 Once the Minister had announced publicly that the Red Arrows would return to Scampton before the end of the year 2000, everything was geared up to making sure that it happened, however inconvenient it might be.
 I was asked if I would be willing to stay on past my 65th birthday in September long enough to cover the return.
 I rather reluctantly agreed to stay on until the end of the year, the calendar year not the financial year and, naturally, I got the job of organising a media facility for the Red Arrows when they ceremonially flew in from Cranwell.